SuperGuide

 • Which super funds accept transfers from KiwiSaver accounts?

-• SMSF investment: 20 most popular LICs/LITs
+• SMSF investing: 20 most popular LICs/LITs

-• SMSF investment: 20 most popular ETFs
+• SMSF investing: 20 most popular ETFs

 • Case study: Later-life divorcee using a transition to retirement strategy to rebuild super savings